Bentonville, Arkansas: Economy

 Bentonville has been home to Walmart since Sam Walton purchased a store on the town square in 1950 and renamed it Walton's 5 & 10.
 The retailer continued a rapid growth, but Helen Walton wished to remain in Bentonville to raise the family, and thus by the time Walmart became the #1 Fortune 500 in 2002, it was still based in Bentonville.
-The Walmart "Home Office" now includes more than 20 buildings throughout Bentonville, specifically along Walton Boulevard (US 71B) in the western part of the city.
+The former Walmart "Home Office" included more than 20 buildings throughout Bentonville, specifically along Walton Boulevard (US 71B) in the western part of the city.
 In 2017, Walmart announced their intention to construct a new central headquarters in Bentonville, consolidating many of their employees to a more centralized campus, with the first portion of their new 350-acre campus opening in January 2025.

 The impact from the Walmart Home Office is multiplied by the over 1,100 prospective Walmart vendors who have established sales offices in the region.
 The large number of satellite offices for companies of almost every industry means a large number of transplants from around the United States live in or near Bentonville.
-This phenomenon impacts the culture of Bentonville in addition to the city's economy.

-Bentonville is home to a growing entrepreneurial scene, with co-working spaces and startup incubators being added quickly over the last 5 years.
+The entrepreneurial scene in Bentonville is growing, with co-working spaces and startup incubators being added over the last 5 years.